PopulusMedia/external-telemedicine-docs/README.md

   `engagement_id: String` Required if Populus sends you patients

-  `visit_id: String` Required if you use the popcorn library
+  `visit_id: String` Required if you use the Populus Media library

   `event_name: String` Pass the event name: TELEMEDICINE:CONSULT_CONCLUDED

+  **Optional:**

+  `npi_number: String` The NPI number of the consulting physician

+  `language: String` ISO 639-1, e.g. `en`.
+The language spoken during the consultation.

+  `specialty: String` The consulting physician's specialty

+  `zip_code: String` 5 digits.
+The patient's zip code.

 - **Sample Call:**